wistia/wistia-open-docs/_posts/oembed.md

   1. If an invalid URL (one that doesn't match our regular expression above) is given, the endpoint will return <span class="code">404 Not Found</span>.
   2. If an unparseable URL is given in the url param, the endpoint will return <span class="code">404 Not Found</span>.
   3. If a media is found but has no available embed code, the endpoint will return <span class="code">501 Not Implemented</span>.
-Video, Audio, and Document files all currently implement oembeds.
+Video, Image, Audio, and Document files all currently implement oembeds.
   4. If a playlist is found but has no videos, the endpoint will return <span class="code">501 Not Implemented</span>.
-  5. If a maxwidth or maxheight forces a change to the media's dimensions, it is ''not'' guaranteed to maintain the correct aspect ratio (you may see horizontal black bars above or below the video).
-If you expect this to happen, you should make use of the [videoFoam]({{ '/player-api' | post_url }}) option.

 ---